ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-06-implementing-vectorised-logistic-regression.md

 ---

 I've been doing Andrew Ng's excellent Machine Learning course on [coursera](www.coursera.org).
 The second exercise is to implement from scratch vectorised logistic regression for classification.
 Submissions to the exercises have to be made in Octave or Matlab; in this post I give the solution using R.

-Andrew Ng using the optimisation algorithm `fminunc` to optimise the logistic regression solution.
+Andrew Ng uses the algorithm `fminunc` in Matlab/Octave to optimise the logistic regression solution.
 In R you can use the `optim` function, but I have been using the `ucminf` function provided in the package `ucminf`. `uncminf` takes the following arguments:

 `ucminf(par, fn, gr = NULL, ..., control = list(), hessian=0)`